sliding scale | $20 $25 $30 $35 $40

 The Firehall Arts Centre, in association with Red Cedar Theatre, is pleased to present the workshop presentation of The Unbroadcast Life of Mildred Bailey for two nights.

 Produced by Red Cedar Theatre and created by award-winning composer and traditional singer from the Lil’wat Nation, Russell Wallace, The Unbroadcast Life of Mildred Bailey is a live podcast play about the life and music of Salish jazz singer, social darling and musical pioneer of the 1930s, Mildred Bailey.
+The story unfolds through the eyes of a modern-day podcaster who is researching and creating content about Bailey’s life.

 Known as “The Queen of Swing”, “The Rockin’ Chair Lady” and “Mrs. Swing”, Mildred Bailey was one of the first female singers to make a name for herself in the American pantheon of jazz.
 She captured the subtleties of the 1930s’ African American blues and ragtime music and became the first female jazz singer to perform regularly with a band.